DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The species of ticks that cause alpha-gal allergy include:

 The tick injects saliva containing alpha-gal into the skin of its victim.
 Sensitisation to alpha-gal is associated with the development of specific IgE antibodies to the carbohydrate.
 The component of alpha-gal that causes sensitisation is not known .

-The symptoms of the subsequent reaction to red meat are typical of most food allergies, except the reaction is delayed by several hours and the antigen is a carbohydrate in the meat rather than a protein.
+The symptoms of the subsequent reaction to red meat are typical of most food allergies, except that the reaction is delayed by several hours and the antigen is a carbohydrate in the meat rather than a protein.
 More severe reactions can occur in people exposed to multiple tick bites.

-The delayed allergic reaction which follows is typical of food allergy, except that symptoms begin 3–8 hours after ingestion of red meat, whereas other food allergies occur within minutes of exposure to the allergen .
+The delayed allergic reaction that follows is typical of food allergy, except that symptoms begin 3–8 hours after ingestion of red meat, whereas other food allergies occur within minutes of exposure to the allergen .

 On rare occasions, anaphylaxis can occur.

-The main complication of tick bite induced red meat allergy is anaphylaxis, which can be life-threatening.
+The main complication of tick-bite-induced red meat allergy is anaphylaxis, which can be life-threatening.

 Anaphylaxis signs and symptoms include airway constriction, swelling of the throat, a severe drop in blood pressure, a high pulse rate, and dizziness.

 Patients often self-diagnose alpha-gal allergy by using online sources of information, oral food challenges, and logical reasoning .